adamluckydo/ontology/3_Buddhism/Buddhism.md

 ![A snake eating itself](ouroboros.jpg)

 The teaching of Dependent Origination states that all phenomena are interconnected, only arising dependent on an inconceivably complex web of prior causes and conditions.
 Therefore, all "things" are both empty (non-inherent) and dependently originating (caused by something else).
 Additionally, the concept of Interdependent Co-Arising states that not only are all things dependent upon other things, but cause and effect necessarily arise together.
-The teaching of this concept generally goes as follows:
+The teaching of this concept goes as follows:

 "With this as condition,
 That arises.
 With this NOT as condition,
 That does NOT arise."
 (SN 12.61 5.1)

-At first, these ideas may seem obvious, or at the very least unimportant.
+At first, these ideas may seem obvious, or unimportant at best.
 Of course things cause other things.
 But let's put some pieces together:

 1. Nothing in our experience is fundamental.
 Put another way, there is no root cause that isn't also an effect of some other cause.
 It's all interconnected and cyclic.
 Imagine experience as an Ouroboros (a snake eating its own tail).
 Experience is digesting itself because there's nothing but itself to subsist on.
 This act feels both good (tasty tail) and bad (ouch my tail).

 2. Earlier, I mentioned that suffering is just clinging in response to phenomena, but actually that's only the second arrow.
-On a deeper level, the Buddha believed that _all_ phenomena lead to suffering.
+On a deeper level, the Buddha believed that the arising of any phenomena at all is suffering.
 The Ouroboros analogy explains it well: Good things aren't good in a vacuum; eventually the digester will become the digested.
-Thus, the only way to truly be free of suffering is to prevent phenomena from arising at all.
+Thus, the only way to truly be free of all suffering is to prevent phenomena from arising at all.

 3. Every phenomenon has a specific set of causes that are conditions for it to arise.
 If we can remove even one of the causes, the effect will no longer arise.
 In our Ouroboros analogy, if we can take the tail out of the snake's mouth, it'll stop eating itself.
-And this is where everything comes together nicely: It turns out that clinging is _also_ the weakest link in the dependently originating cycle of arisings and passings away.
+And this is where everything that's been discussed comes together nicely: It turns out that clinging is _also_ the weakest link in the dependently originating cycle of arisings and passings away.
 Meaning: If you are able to relax your clinging to phenomena enough, they no longer arise at all.

 ### Cessation